rogcg/mod_createusers/README.md

 # mod_createusers
-A sample module for the Create Module on Joomla post on rogcg.com.
+A sample module for the Create Module on Joomla.